hypi-universe/docs/content/ui-create-table-vb.md

 slug: /ui-create-table-vb
 ---

-1. Click `Console` under `Releases` tab to add Tables to schema
+1. Click `Console` under `Releases` tab to add Tables to the [schema](overview.md#schema).

 ![CreateTable](/img/UI-CreateTable-VB-1.PNG)

-2. Under the `Visual Builder` tab, you will be to create a Table adding the entries visually through UI.
+2. Under the `Visual Data Builder` tab, you will be able to create a Table adding the entries visually through UI.
 Click on `+Add Table` to add a new table.

 ![CreateTable](/img/UI-CreateTable-VB-2.PNG)